kblaszczak-intel/openvino/docs/articles_en/generative-ai-workflow.rst

    :maxdepth: 1
    :hidden:

-   Run LLMs with Optimum Intel <llm_inference_guide/llm-inference-hf>
+   Run LLMs with Optimum Intel <generative-ai-workflow/llm-inference-hf>
-   Run LLMs on OpenVINO GenAI Flavor <llm_inference_guide/genai-guide>
+   Run LLMs on OpenVINO GenAI Flavor <generative-ai-workflow/genai-guide>
-   Run LLMs on Base OpenVINO <llm_inference_guide/llm-inference-native-ov>
+   Run LLMs on Base OpenVINO <generative-ai-workflow/llm-inference-native-ov>
-   OpenVINO Tokenizers <llm_inference_guide/ov-tokenizers>
+   OpenVINO Tokenizers <generative-ai-workflow/ov-tokenizers>

+This tutorial provides instructions for running Generative AI models using Hugging Face Optimum Intel and Native OpenVINO APIs.
+Detailed information on how OpenVINO accelerates Generative AI use cases and what models it supports.

 Large Language Models (LLMs) like GPT are transformative deep learning networks capable of a broad range of natural language tasks, from text generation to language translation.
-OpenVINO optimizes the deployment of these models, enhancing their performance and integration into various applications.
+OpenVINO optimizes deployment of these models, enhancing their performance and integration with various applications.
 This guide shows how to use LLMs with OpenVINO, from model loading and conversion to advanced use cases.